-A short-range transit development plan (TDP) for Ozaukee County was completed in 2018.
-The Milwaukee County short-range transit plan was completed in 2011.
-The City of Waukesha short range plan was completed in 2012.
-The Racine TDP was completed in 2013, and the Washington County plan was completed in 2015.
+In the past five years, short-range transit development plans (TDP) were completed for Ozaukee County (in 2018) and Washington County (in 2015).
 Updates to the public transit-human services coordination plans for each county were completed in 2016.
+A TDP for the Waukesha Area was initiated at the end of 2018.